-Crappers wonderful waste disposal unit has been surprisingly slow to catch on in Thailand.
-The welcoming sight of a western toilet is not always waiting behind the closed lavatory door, what lies waiting behind the door may be welcoming to a Thai, but to the average western tourist it is a horrible, mysterious dilemma.
+The welcome sight of a Western toilet is not always what you will find waiting behind the closed lavatory door in Thailand.
+What lies waiting may be welcoming to a Thai, but to the average Western tourist, it is a horrible, mysterious dilemma.

 Photo by: Francois Rey